BDehapiot/BDWorkshop_Fiji-DividingCells/README.md

 We will use a ***for*** loop combined to an ***if*** statement to check the mean fluorescence intensity for all segmented objects.
-If the measured intensity is above a given value (determine it) we will draw a rectangle around the object centroid on the original image.
+If the measured intensity is above a given threshold we will draw a rectangle around the object centroid on the original image.

 Here are the code snippets you will need to perform this task: